 Dr. Robert Marazano identified academic words from 11 subject areas and organized into four grade bands: K-2, 3-5, 6-8 and 9-12.
-These grade level specific word lists are based on that research.
-Each list is grade level appropriate and connects a subject area.
+These academic vocabulary lists by grade level are based on that research.
+Each academic english vocabulary list is grade-level appropriate and connects a subject area.

 Common Core State Standards Related to Academic Language

 Acquire and use accurately a range of general academic and domain-specific words and phrases sufficient for reading, writing, speaking, and listening at the college and career readiness level; demonstrate independence in gathering vocabulary knowledge when encountering an unknown term important to comprehension or expression.

 Acquire and use accurately grade-appropriate general academic and domain-specific words and phrases; gather vocabulary knowledge when considering a word or phrase important to comprehension or expression.

 Academic Vocabulary List 2: explicit, trace, infer, theme, distinct, recognize, evident, evaluate, interpret, demonstrate

 Academic Vocabulary List 3: integrate, comprehend, determine, develop, consist, contract, factor, indicate, issue, major

 Academic Vocabulary List 4: identify, organize, refer, method, proceed, require, assist, similar, seek, section